BEYOND BREAKING BARRIERS (BBB) / VOZ ALTA

 BEYOND BREAKING BARRIERS is a new program at local cherished nonprofit Bryan’s House that launches on June 1, 2021.

-The $17,500 seed funding was provided by the Raymond James Charitable Grant Initiative, H100 Latina Giving Circle of the Texas Women’s Foundation, Steward Partners Global Advisory, and Belinda Rodriguez, a current Board member and retired AT&T Executive who is leading the project for the agency.
+The $17,500 seed funding was provided by the Raymond James Charitable Grant Initiative, H100 Latina Giving Circle of the Texas Women’s Foundation, Paula Feinberg with Viadoro Wealth Management Group at Steward Partners, and Belinda Rodriguez, a current Board member and retired AT&T Executive who is leading the project for the agency.

 Clients will work with a diverse group of women business leaders who have family members or children with special needs.